binhrobles/rusty-bikes/services/README.md

 ### Hosting

-Since the SQlite DB is ~15MB zipped and the data access is read-only, currently packaging the DB into the lambda artifact.
-To reduce deploy times (though marginally) and have a more sacred deploy artifact, I'll probably upload the SQLite DB as a separate Lambda Layer that will get updated on some regular basis, w/ a separate Lambda cron.
-After that, it's just a simple HTTP API Gateway -> Lambda integration to host this real cheap.
+Since the SQlite DB is ~20MB zipped and the data access is read-only, currently uploading the DB as a Lambda Layer.
+The Rust code is packaged by SAM Toolkit into an AWS Lambda Runtime, and configured to access SQLite in the attached Lambda Layer.
+After that, it's just a simple HTTP API Gateway -> Lambda integration to host this real ~cheap~ free.

-I kinda felt bad about making this choice, because I was a bit excited about getting deep on Tokio concurrency and such, and the AWS Lambda environment brings concurrency to the system-level, but being able to host this simply, for free, outweighed that.
+I kinda felt bad about making this choice, because I was a bit excited about getting deep on Tokio concurrency and such, and the AWS Lambda environment brings API concurrency to the system-level, but being able to host this simply, for free, outweighed that.
+There are still opportunities to explore concurrency during pathfinding, but that may be somewhat limited due to SQLite's concurrency model.